abdullahzulfiqar653/WasooliBackendServices/README.md

 ### **Step 3: Set Up the Environment and Install Dependencies**

 1. **Install Packages:**
-   Open a terminal in the `SimpleBoilerplateDjango` directory and run the following command to create a virtual environment and install the required dependencies:
+   Open a terminal in the `WasooliBackendServices` directory and run the following command to create a virtual environment and install the required dependencies:

    ```bash
    poetry install